-- Northern Ireland has confirmed four outbreaks of HPAI H5N1 in poultry - The outbreak in a commercial duck flock in South Co.
+- Northern Ireland has confirmed five outbreaks of HPAI H5N1 in poultry - The outbreak in a commercial duck flock in South Co.
 Tyrone occurred close to the border between Tyrone and Monaghan.
-The 10km restriction zone extends into Monaghan where additional restrictions are now in place.
-The 3km restriction zone which extended into Monaghan was lifted on the 2nd January 2022 and becomes part of a surveillance zone - DAERA have produced an interactive map viewer displaying Avian Influenza Protection and Surveillance zones in Northern Ireland which is available to view here.
+The surveillance zones associated with this outbreak have been lifted. - DAERA have produced an interactive map viewer displaying locations of cases of avian influenza in wild birds in Northern Ireland which is available to view here.